conan-io/conan-io.github.io/_posts/2022-09-28-upgrading-recipes-to-1.51.markdown

 layout: post
 comments: false
 title: "Getting up to speed with the latest Conan features"
-meta_title: "Getting up to speed with the latest Conan features"
-meta_description: "Learn about the most significant changes to your recipes upgrading from 1.30s to 1.50s.
+description: "Learn about the most significant changes to your recipes upgrading from 1.30s to 1.50s.
 Getting Ready for Conan 2.0 starts with using the new Conan 1.x generators"
 ---

 <script type="application/ld+json">